 Autism is a neurological condition that affects cognitive development, communication, and social interaction.
 It is a lifelong condition that currently has no cure.
 However, there are various treatments and therapies available that can help individuals with Autism Spectrum Disorder (ASD) to manage their symptoms and improve their quality of life.

 Another treatment option is speech and language therapy.
 This therapy aims to improve an individual’s communication skills, including verbal and nonverbal communication.
-Occupational therapy can also be used to help individuals with autism develop fine motor skills, self-care skills, and sensory integration.
+Occupational therapy can also help individuals with autism develop fine motor skills, self-care skills, and sensory integration.